Read the Early Release free.

 Agent Orchestration Patterns

-Building AI-Native Teams
+Scaling AI-Native Engineering in Teams

 Become an AI-Native Engineer in a week